Hyperbolic groups acting improperly: Complexes of groups

 \subsection{Fundamental groups and coverings of categories}

-In Definition \ref{def:elem homotopy} we defined homotopy of $\mc{C}$--paths, where $\mc{C}$ is a category. \begin{definition} Given a category $\mc{C}$ and an object $v_0$ of $\mc{C}$, the {\em fundamental group of $\mc{C}$ based at $v_0$}, denoted $\pi_1(\mc{C},v_0)$, is the set of homotopy classes of $\mc{C}$--loops based at $v_0$, with operation induced by concatenation of $\mc{C}$--paths. \end{definition}
+In Definition \ref{def:elem homotopy} we defined homotopy of $\mc{C}$--paths, where $\mc{C}$ is a category. \begin{definition} Given a category $\mc{C}$ and an object $v_0$ of $\mc{C}$, the \emph{fundamental group of $\mc{C}$ based at $v_0$}, denoted $\pi_1(\mc{C},v_0)$, is the set of homotopy classes of $\mc{C}$--loops based at $v_0$, with operation induced by concatenation of $\mc{C}$--paths. \end{definition}

 \begin{definition} \cite[III.$\mc{C}$.A.15]{bridhaef:book}.
 Let $\mc{C}$ be a connected category.
-A functor $f \co \mc{C}' \to \mc{C}$ is a {\em covering} if for each object $\sigma'$ of $\mc{C}'$ the restriction of $f$ to the collection of morphisms that have $\sigma'$ as their initial (respectively, terminal) object is a bijection onto the set of morphisms which have $f(\sigma')$ as their initial (resp., terminal) object. \end{definition}
+A functor $f \co \mc{C}' \to \mc{C}$ is a \emph{covering} if for each object $\sigma'$ of $\mc{C}'$ the restriction of $f$ to the collection of arrows that have $\sigma'$ as their initial (respectively, terminal) object is a bijection onto the set of arrows which have $f(\sigma')$ as their initial (resp., terminal) object. \end{definition}